Alluxio/alluxio/docs/en/api/Ufs-Extension-API.md

 Include all transitive dependencies of the extension project in the built JAR using either `maven-shade-plugin` or `maven-assembly`.

-In addition, to avoid collisions specify scope for the dependency `alluxio-core-common` as `provided`.
+In addition, to avoid collisions, specify scope for the dependency `alluxio-core-common` as `provided`.
 The maven definition would look like:

 ```xml